Childcare BC New Spaces Fund: Create New Spaces

 - Non-profit societies, including non-profit child care providers, child development centres, and Indigenous non-profit societies

-- Businesses and incorporated companies
+- Businesses and Corporate companies, including partnerships, sole proprietors, limited companies and incorporated companies

 Please review the Funding Guidelines for a complete list of the eligibility requirements.